 - the subcontract may not determine the amount due to the subcontractor.

 Once the subcontractor starts work, then it will be entitled to payment, whether under the subcontract, or because there is an oral contract with an implied term, or under principles of unjust enrichment (equity) where there is no contract.
-The subcontractor will get paid, the contractor will lose its control mechanisms and payment processes, and the condition creates a mess of catastrophic proportions (the nuclear option, if you like).
+The subcontractor will get paid, whereas the contractor will lose its control mechanisms and payment processes.
+This clause creates a mess of catastrophic proportions (the nuclear option, if you like).

 If you have a condition precedent:

-- find out exactly how it affects the rights and remedies of you and your contract partner
+- find out exactly how it affects your rights and remedies

-- check it meets the criteria listed on the previous blog
+- check it meets the criteria listed here

 - decide if it helps you do business